MARITIME ACCIDENT LAWYERS WHO SERVE BROWARD, MIAMI-DADE, PALM BEACH AND ALL OF FLORIDA

 - The leading county for boat accidents is Monroe County (this includes the islands that make up the Florida Keys).
 IN 2011, there were 93 boat accidents in Monroe County.
 This included 66 boat injuries and 6 boat accident deaths.

 - The deadliest type of boating accident is people falling overboard.
 In 2011, overboard accidents made up 39% of fatal boat accidents.

 - The leading cause of death in boating accidents is drowning.

 - Over 90% of boat accident fatalities are male.
 Out of the 67 boat accident fatalities in 2011, only 5 were female.

-THE CRUISE SHIP AND BOATING ATTORNEYS AT MADALON LAW CAN HELP WITH THE FOLLOWING ACCIDENTS
+THE MARITIME ACCIDENT ATTORNEYS AT MADALON LAW CAN HELP WITH THE FOLLOWING ACCIDENTS:

 - Cruise ship accident